Lance-GH/Lance-GH/README.md

 - 👋 Hi, I’m @Lance-GH
-- 👀 I’m interested in Android Mobile App Development
+- 👀 I’m interested in simply becoming a more skilled programmer
-- 🌱 I’m currently learning Android Studio
+- 🌱 I’m currently learning the C programming language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: lcblows3@gmail.com